kailash-manasarovar/statement/docs/timeline/2024/june.md

 ### Labour Party shenanigans

-- wip
+- Normally a fast learner, it took a while to realize how politics makes people behave appallingly.

-### Grown men screaming in my face
+- Every day while campaigning, I was threatened by people I have to assume were working for other parties.

-- wip
+- One woman who I saw repeatedly ripping up my leaflets, shouting and glaring at me at tube stations, turned out to be an election officer for the Labour Party.

-### Groups of threatening teenagers in East Finchley High Road
+- I guess some of my volunteers could have been Labour Party or perhaps Green Party spies too.

-- wip
+#### An old friend

-### An old friend
+- One morning at East Finchley tube while handing out leaflets, I see an old friend that was around when the Tottenham rape-gang got hold of me in 1989, Geetha.

-- One morning at East Finchley tube while handing out leaflets, I see an old friend that was around when the rape-gang got hold of me in 1989, Geetha.
+- Her mother and her mother's boyfriend Colin had been members of the Labour Party in East Finchley forever.
-- She's never been my friend - she bullied me horribly on three different occasions from 1980 including viciously after the rape-gang thing.
+- She's never been my friend - she bullied me horribly on three different occasions from 1980 including viciously after the rape-gang attacks in which she wasn't targeted, I assume because she's black and they were predominantly black gangs.
 - I'm happy to see her in any case.
 - She doesn't have anything nice to say to me.
 - She's seems nervous, her voice is shaking.